(Disclosure: Some of the links below may be affiliate links)

 Let’s get into why you should not pay for a budgeting app.

 There are many budgeting apps out there.
 And some of these apps are quite expensive.

 For instance, one of the applications that people recommend a lot is YNAB.
 It costs 84 USD per year.
 And another one is Personal Capital, which is all over the place.
 This one is free, but they are trying to sell you expensive investments via their service.
-For me, this makes it an expensive application that I would not use.
+For me, this makes it a costly application that I would not use.

 These applications provide a wide array of features.
 But in the end, they are budgeting apps.
 And you probably do not need as many features as you think!